OlgaKuvs/barbiere-pp4/README.md

 ![](documentation/colour_palette.png)

-The colours are chosen to convey male masculinity and brutality.
-The color `Tomato` for the buttons was chosen to attract attention and contrast with the rest of the colors in the design.
+The colours are chosen to convey male courage, masculinity and brutality.
+The colour `Tomato` for the buttons was chosen to attract attention and contrast with the rest of the colours in the design.

 #### Wireframes